Benjamin J. Davis

 Professor of Chemical Engineering

 Professor Davis has been an active member of the American Institute of Chemical Engineers (AIChE) since 2004 and has given many presentations at their Annual Meetings.
-He has been a member of the Education Division of AIChE since it began and will serve as the Secretary / Treasurer of the division from 2011 until 2013.
+He has been a member of the Education Division of AIChE since it began and has served as Secretary/Treasurer, 2nd Vice-Chair, Vice-Chair, and Chair of the division.

 Professor Davis has been at Cooper Union since his graduation from UCLA in 2009 with his Ph.D. in Chemical and Biomolecular Engineering.
 He is originally from Grand Island, NY and received his B.S. in Chemical and Biomolecular Engineering from Cornell University.
-His hobbies include travel, fantasy baseball, and ultimate frisbee.
+His hobbies include board games, brewing beer, and ultimate frisbee.